Understanding Executive Function: What It Is and Why It Matters

 Select just 3 priority tasks for the day

-Maintain boundaries around your daily list:
+Maintain boundaries around your daily todo list:

 Limit yourself to 3-5 items total